 More from Riggo's Rag

-- Why the Redskins should consider releasing Ryan Kerrigan
+- Three available free agents that the Redskins should consider signing

 Haskins is going to start and get extensive action in the preseason finale for the Redskins.
 Of course, it’s important not to read into this decision at all.
 Teams almost always play their backups and depth options exclusively in the fourth preseason game.
 Haskins currently looks like the Redskins’ No. 2 quarterback pending the health of Colt McCoy.
 Case Keenum won the job with a solid offseason while Haskins proved that he still needed time to develop.